olayinkaa/Insight-journal/next-js-v14/note.md

 Route handlers are also great for making external API requests

 Route handlers run server-side, ensuring that sensitive information like private keys remain secure and never gets shipped to the browser

+## What is Static Rendering?
+With static rendering, data fetching and rendering happens on the server at build time (when you deploy) or during revalidation.
+The result can then be distributed and cached in a Content Delivery Network (CDN).

+Whenever a user visits your application, the cached result is served.
+There are a couple of benefits of static rendering:

+Faster Websites - Prerendered content can be cached and globally distributed.
+This ensures that users around the world can access your website's content more quickly and reliably.
+Reduced Server Load - Because the content is cached, your server does not have to dynamically generate content for each user request.
+SEO - Prerendered content is easier for search engine crawlers to index, as the content is already available when the page loads.
+This can lead to improved search engine rankings.
+Static rendering is useful for UI with no data or data that is shared across users, such as a static blog post or a product page.
+It might not be a good fit for a dashboard that has personalized data that is regularly updated.

+The opposite of static rendering is dynamic rendering.

+## What is Dynamic Rendering?
+With dynamic rendering, content is rendered on the server for each user at request time (when the user visits the page).
+There are a couple of benefits of dynamic rendering:

+Real-Time Data - Dynamic rendering allows your application to display real-time or frequently updated data.
+This is ideal for applications where data changes often.
+User-Specific Content - It's easier to serve personalized content, such as dashboards or user profiles, and update the data based on user interaction.
+Request Time Information - Dynamic rendering allows you to access information that can only be known at request time, such as cookies or the URL search parameters.

+## What is streaming?
+Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to the client as they become ready.

+By streaming, you can prevent slow data requests from blocking your whole page.
+This allows the user to see and interact with parts of the page without waiting for all the data to load before any UI can be shown to the user.

+Streaming works well with React's component model, as each component can be considered a chunk.

+There are two ways you implement streaming in Next.js:

+1. At the page level, with the loading.tsx file.
+2. For specific components, with <Suspense>.

+A few things are happening here:

+loading.tsx is a special Next.js file built on top of Suspense, it allows you to create fallback UI to show as a replacement while page content loads.
+Since <SideNav> is static, it's shown immediately.
+The user can interact with <SideNav> while the dynamic content is loading.
+The user doesn't have to wait for the page to finish loading before navigating away (this is called interruptable navigation).

+## Adding loading skeletons
+A loading skeleton is a simplified version of the UI.
+Many websites use them as a placeholder (or fallback) to indicate to users that the content is loading.
+Any UI you embed into loading.tsx will be embedded as part of the static file, and sent first.
+Then, the rest of the dynamic content will be streamed from the server to the client.

+## Questions
+1. How does Next.js optimize fonts?
+Answer:
+Next.js downloads font files at build time and hosts them with your other static assets.
+This means when a user visits your application, there are no additional network requests for fonts which would impact performance.

+2. What does Next.js do when a <Link> component appears in the browser’s viewport in a production environment?
+Answer:
+Next.js automatically prefetches the code for the linked route in the background.
+By the time the user clicks the link, the code for the destination page will already be loaded in the background, and this is what makes the page transition near-instant!